arvidn/libtorrent/docs/dht_store.rst

 number is equal, and the value is also the same, the node SHOULD reset its timeout counter.

+If the sequence number in the ``put`` message is lower than the sequence number associated with the currently stored value, the storing node MAY return an error message with code 302 (see error codes below).

 Note that this request does not contain a target hash.
 The target hash under which this blob is stored is implied by the ``k`` argument.
 The key is the SHA-1 hash of the key (``k``).

+The ``cas`` field is optional.
+If present it is interpreted of the sha-1 hash of the sequence number and ``v`` field that is expected to be replaced.
+The buffer to hash is the same as the one signed when storing. ``cas`` is short for *compare and swap*, it has similar semantics as CAS CPU instructions.
+If specified as part of the put command, and the current value stored under the public key differs from the expected value, the store fails.
+The ``cas`` field only applies to mutable puts.

 Response: